Economy of Ivory Coast

-The economy of Ivory Coast is stable and currently growing, in the aftermath of political instability in recent decades.
-Ivory Coast's economy is largely market-based and depends heavily on the agricultural sector.
+Ivory Coast has a developing economy.
+It is stable and currently growing, in the aftermath of political instability in recent decades.
+The economy is largely market-based and depends heavily on the agricultural sector.
 Almost 70% of the Ivorian people are engaged in some form of agricultural activity.
 The economy grew 82% in the 1960s, reaching a peak growth of 360% in the 1970s, but this proved unsustainable and it shrank by 28% in the 1980s and a further 22% in the 1990s.
 This decline, coupled with high population growth, resulted in a steady fall in living standards.
 The gross national product per capita, now rising again, was about US$727 in 1996.
 It was substantially higher two decades before.
 Real GDP growth is expected to average 6.5% in 2024–25.

 After several years of lagging performance, the Ivorian economy began a comeback in 1994, due to the devaluation of the CFA franc and improved prices for cocoa and coffee, growth in non-traditional primary exports such as pineapples and rubber, limited trade and banking liberalization, offshore oil and gas discoveries, and generous external financing and debt rescheduling by multilateral lenders and France.
 The 50% devaluation of franc zone currencies on 12 January 1994 caused a one-time jump in the inflation rate to 26% in 1994, but the rate fell sharply from 1996–1999.
 Moreover, government adherence to donor-mandated reforms led to a jump in growth to 5% annually in 1996–99.
 A majority of the population remains dependent on smallholder cash crop production.

 Infrastructure

-By developing-country standards, Ivory Coast has an outstanding infrastructure.
-There is a network of more than 8000 mi of paved roads; modern telecommunications services, including a public data communications network; cellular phones and Internet access; two active ports, one of which, Abidjan, is the most modern in West Africa; rail links-in the process of being upgraded-both within the country and to Burkina Faso; regular air service within the region and to and from Europe; and real estate developments for commercial, industrial, retail, and residential use.
+In comparison to other developing countries, Ivory Coast has strong infrastructure.
+There is a network of more than 8000 mi of paved roads; modern telecommunications services, including a public data communications network; cellular phones and Internet access; two active ports, one of which, Abidjan, is the most modern in West Africa; rail links (in the process of being upgraded) both within the country and to Burkina Faso; regular air service within the region and to and from Europe; and real estate developments for commercial, industrial, retail, and residential use.
 Ivory Coast's location and connections to neighboring countries makes it a preferred platform for foreigners to conduct West African business operations.
 The city of Abidjan is one of the most modern and liveable cities in the region.

 The government's public investment plan accords priority to investment in human capital, and to provide for significant spending on the economic infrastructure needed to sustain growth.

 In the new environment of government disengagement from productive activities and in the wake of recent privatizations, anticipated investments in the petroleum, electricity, water, and telecommunications sectors, and in part of the transport sector, will be financed without any direct government intervention.

 Mean wages were $1.05 per man-hour in 2009.